MichiganBitcoiners/website/README.md

 -------------------

 Make changes to index.dev.html and style.less. index.dev.html includes
 less.js, and reads style.less.
-This allows you tomodify style.less and see the changes by refreshing index.dev.html.
+This allows you to modify style.less and see the changes by refreshing index.dev.html.

-The Semantic Grid system (http://semantic.gs/) is used for layout.
-This is a Less-based system for column layout.
+The Semantic Grid system (http://semantic.gs/) is a Less-based system for column layout.

 There is an issue using Chrome with less.js.
 It may be necessary to use another browser such as Firefox to see the changes to the stylesheet